Table of Contents

 6. Don’t use your smartphone during the interview

 Before the interview starts, remember to turn off your mobile phone to avoid unnecessary distractions.
 If you forget it and it rings during the meeting, avoid answering it, but put it on silent mode instead.
 Thus, you’ll show the interviewers that all your attention is on them.

 In a nutshell

 Giving your best during an interview is not always a piece of cake.
-But if you follow the guidelines above, then you can rest assured that you did the best from your end.
+But following the best practices assures you that you did the best from your end.
 Keep in mind that all these tips apply to video interviews, as well, with a few contextual alterations.
 And if you continue to feel anxious about your performance, you can always book a consultation with a career coach to prepare for success.